What would you do for a loved one?

-ARLEIGH: Gorgeous 33-year-old 5'6" Auburn haired princess in her own right.
+ARLEIGH: Gorgeous 33-year-old 5'6" Auburn-haired princess in her own right.
 Those teal blue eyes laughing back at him and her lush rosy lips, that Jax can't keep his own lips off of.

-Starts to giggle with wide eyes.
+She starts to giggle with wide eyes.

 "You won't stop kissing me, silly man."